Why You Should Be Taking Candid Photos

-If you ever want to kill the mood of a photo, just shout “say cheese!”, that ought to do it.
-Candid photos are much more natural, people are relaxed, and they add context to a photo.
+If you ever want to kill the mood of a photo, just shout “say cheese!” – that ought to do it.
+Candid photos are much more natural: people are relaxed, adding context to a photo.
 This post will provide you with the knowledge to take relaxed, fun and natural photos of people without them even knowing about it.

 1 – Lose the Flash

-If you want to get good photos, you have to actually take your camera out of the house, especially when it comes to shooting candid photos.
-You’ll start to feel more comfortable with it, rather then not, and the process of taking photos of strangers will become second nature and not something you fear anymore.
-When I first started carrying my camera everywhere, I ended up with a lot of photos of the pub, but my photos improved dramatically.
+If you want to get good photos, especially when it comes to shooting candid photos, you have to actually take your camera out of the house.
+You’ll start to feel more comfortable with it; taking photos of strangers will become second nature rather than something you fear.

 3 – Be Patient